MartinDo24/E-commerce-Analytics-SQL-Project/README.md

 -Joined both CTEs to compare.

 <img width="509" height="74" alt="image" src="https://github.com/user-attachments/assets/897694af-489b-43c3-a3d2-f87f63225284" />

+[Q4] Pageviews by User Type:
+Purchasers viewed significantly more pages per session than non-purchasers.
+This suggests that deeper engagement leads to higher conversion.

 ## Task 5:  Average number of transactions per user that made a purchase in July 2017